-

 Search network CTR and Google Display Network CTR vary greatly, and it’s important to take a look at both to get a well-rounded feel of CTR by industry.

-What is the average CTR for the Google Search Network?
+What is the average CTR for Google Search ads?

 Across all 16 industries monitored in Google Ads, the average search network CTR by industry rounded out at 3.17 percent.

-What is the average CTR for the Google Display Network?
+What is the average CTR for Google Display ads?

 A higher CTR means more clicks for your business and the ability to reach more potential leads.
 A good rule of thumb is to maintain a CTR that is equal to or slightly higher than the average for your industry.